 Establish business and community partnerships with local area businesses and ask for donations.
 You should draft a formal letter about who you are, what school you are with, what PBIS is, and why you need the donations.

 Invite the media (TV, radio and/or newspaper) on days when you are doing a school-wide PBIS event, teaching your students your expectations/rewards, etc. Make sure you include items your school needs in the news story.
 You never know who will want to become part of your efforts.
+Here are some great examples:

 Student and Parent Involvement